0 Shares

 Reward and Recognize Learning

 While creating a culture of learning, you must focus on making EL&D an ongoing business process.
 Your learning culture must persuade employees to update their knowledge and hone their skills continuously.
 You cannot persuade employees to acquire knowledge and skills continuously only by improving the learning experience and learner engagement.
 Your learning culture must recognize and reward the time and effort invested by an employee to learn after working hours.
-For instance, you can easily motivate employees to learn by considering the number of courses completed by an employee during performance appraisal.
+For instance, you can easily motivate employees to learn by considering the number of courses completed by an employee during a performance appraisal.
 Likewise, you should appreciate the employees who have completed more courses by sending emails.

 Collect Constructive Employee Feedback

 You can keep your organization’s learning culture open and transparent by encouraging employees to give and receive feedback.
-Often employees find it easier to share positive feedback than negative feedback.
+Often, employees find it easier to share positive feedback than negative feedback.
 But you can make EL&D more effective only by working on the negative feedback.
 It is always important to train employees to share negative feedback in a constructive way.
 It can be done by focusing on important factors like accuracy, specificity, immediacy, and motive.
 The constructive feedback will help you to make employees share and apply knowledge.

 Assess EL&D Initiatives Regularly

-You can finetune your organization’s culture of learning only by measuring the effectiveness of EL&D strategies and initiatives.
+You can fine-tune your organization’s culture of learning only by measuring the effectiveness of EL&D strategies and initiatives.
 You can measure EL&D activities using a variety of metrics and KPIs.
 But you can identify the areas of improvement only by conducting employee engagement surveys.
 The feedback and suggestions shared by the employees will help you to assess both EL&D initiatives and various channels of learning.
 For instance, you should enable employees to access online digital libraries if they are gathering information about a topic or concept from external sources.

 A robust culture of learning will help your business to increase revenue and curtail employee turnover costs.
 You can create a culture of learning and make the learning culture more extensive by aligning it with your organization’s EL&D goals and strategies.
 But you must remember that the ET&D trends change from time to time.
 Hence, you must keep the learning culture flexible enough to adopt the emerging trends and implement new best practices proactively.